 It takes time to save time!
 Completing the application takes some time - up to two hours or more - but you do not have to finish the application all at one time.
-You can stop at any point during the process and return to your work at a later time.
-It will save you time in the future since you do not have to repeat the process for each new job opening.
+You can stop at any point during the process and return to your work later.
+It saves you time in the future since you do not have to repeat the process for each new job opening.
 Just one application reaches all the full-member districts.
 So take your time, and be sure to be thoughtful, complete, and accurate in your answers.